-The last year has certainly tested your employee’s resilience and dedication to your business.
-But do you think your employees feel recognized for the work they are doing?
+The last few years have tested your employees’ resilience and dedication to your business.
+Your response to the crisis and changing workforce—or lack thereof—has an impact.
+With the pandemic forcing employees to reevaluate their priorities, many employees have chosen to quit and move on.
+The power is now in the hands of employees.
+And they have more opportunities than ever.
+But by focusing on improving the employee experience, you can retain your people and still thrive during this Great Reshuffle.
+Do your employees feel recognized for the work they are doing?
 Is the employee experience suffering as a result of a lack of adequate recognition?
-Looking at the difficult circumstances employees have operated under and the uncertainty ahead, are you providing a foundation for appreciation and recognition?
-Or has that part of your employee engagement program remain staid over the past years?
+Or has that part of your employee engagement program remain staid over the past few years?

 The Link Between Employee Recognition and Engagement

-So your employees are engaged, in their work and with you, but recognition is hard to get right.
-And most of the time, we default to the unimaginative and bland “shout-out” as the answer.
+It’s because we aren’t paying enough attention to the whole employee experience.
+Recognition is hard to get right.
+And most of the time, we default to an unimaginative and bland shoutout as the basis of our recognition programs.

-But is that the best we can come up with in 2021?
+But is that the best we can come up with?

 Does this truly have a positive impact on the overall employee experience?

-Deconstructing the shout-out and rebuilding it for 2021 is long overdue.
-Innovating on this idea is critical and requires you, your team, and leadership to find ways to engage and recognize teams.
-We have talked about the increasing number of employees facing burnout and the time for real recognition is here to help reinvigorate those dedicated workers.
+Deconstructing the shoutout and rebuilding it for 2022 is long overdue.
+Innovating on this idea is critical and requires you, your team, and executive leadership to find better ways to engage and recognize teams.
+We have talked about the increasing number of frontline employees facing burnout and the time for real recognition is here to help reinvigorate those dedicated workers.

-The first step in changing how we think about recognition has to be built on a foundation of authenticity.
+The first step in changing how we think about recognition is to build your recognition program on a foundation of authenticity.
 Finding your authentic voice and approach to employee recognition will be the guiding force behind innovating in this area.
 Employees know when recognition is forced.
-They’ve read that staid newsletter “thank you” and the placeholders in a slideshow for that one fleeting moment of recognition.
+They’ve read that generic newsletter “thank you” and the placeholders in a slideshow for that one fleeting moment of glory.
 Were those genuine?
 Or was it because it’s always been part of the presentation or newsletter?